 5 Ways To Simplify Your Self Care Routine

-Self Care is all about taking care of yourself, without reliance on outside intervention as much as you can.
+Self Care is all about taking care of yourself and being self responsible, without reliance on outside intervention as much as you can.

 You and your body are intelligent.